 The Student Health Clinic offers the same types of services you can get from your family doctor and much more.
 Our services include general medical care as well as specialty clinics in Women's Wellness, Skin Care, and STD Screening.
 We also have routine immunizations and TB testing required by many educational programs at UTPA.
 Our Class D pharmacy can fill most prescriptions written in the clinic and carries a selection of over the counter items.

-Hours of operation for the Summer 2013 Sessions are:
+Hours of operation for the Fall 2013 Session are: